 Special Message and Important Updates from the Vice President for Fairfield Athletics

-Vice President for Athletics, Paul Schlickmann, giving a speech outdoors from behind a podium.
+Vice President for Athletics, Paul Schlickmann, giving a speech at a podium in front of a Fairfield-branded banner.

 Friends of Fairfield Athletics,